masoodehghan/restful-api-discussion-forum/README.md

-you can use application by this: docker pull masood04/forum_app:latest
+you pull application image by this command: docker pull masood04/forum_app:latest